Sharrnah/whispering-plugins/Documentation/plugin-creation.md

 - `{"type": "folder_open", "accept": "", "value": ""}` - A folder open dialog
 - `{"type": "dir_open", "accept": "", "value": ""}` - Alias for a folder open dialog
 - `{"type": "select_audio", "device_api": "|wasapi|mme|directsound|all", "device_type": "input|output", "value": ""}` - List of audio devices.
 Only listing input / output devices if device_type = "input" / device_type = "output". "device_api" can be empty (using main app api), 'wasapi', 'mme' or 'directsound' for a specific audio api, or 'all' for all APIs. `get_plugin_setting` on a `select_audio` will return a valid pyAudio Audio Device ID.
-- `{"type": "select_textvalue", "value": "default value", "options": [["The Default Value Text", "default value"], ["The Option 2 text", "option2"], ["option 3 text", "option3"]]}` - A select box with shown text and value seperately.
+- `{"type": "select_textvalue", "value": "default value", "values": [["The Default Value Text", "default value"], ["The Option 2 text", "option2"], ["option 3 text", "option3"]]}` - A select box with shown text and value seperately.
 Each option is an array where the key is the displayed text to the user and the value is the value returned by `get_plugin_setting`.
-- `{"type": "select_completion", "value": "English", "options": [["English", "en"], ["French", "fr"], ["German", "de"]]}` - A Input field with autocompletion similar to the language fields in the main application.
+- `{"type": "select_completion", "value": "English", "values": [["English", "en"], ["French", "fr"], ["German", "de"]]}` - A Input field with autocompletion similar to the language fields in the main application.
 Each option is an array where the key is the displayed text to the user and the value is the value returned by `get_plugin_setting`.

 ## Custom Plugin events
 You can use event calls in plugins using `Plugins.plugin_custom_event_call(event_name, data_obj)`.
 This will give the result from the first Plugin with that event function.